BrayanMamani/dice/README.md

 ## About Dice

-This repository presents you with an application that allows you to rotate two dice, it also has the application icon configured for Android and iOS.
+This repository presents you with an application that allows you to rotate two dice randomly, it also has the application icon configured for Android and iOS.

 <img src="dice.gif" width="300">